learning2hash/learning2hash.github.io/tutorial.md

 Specifically we will investigate, and seek answers to the following questions:

+1. How do we effectively aggregate 1 second long audio embeddings to form a single audio embedding representing a 10 second long segment?
-1. Which LSH parameters are optimal for audio retrieval?
+2. Which LSH parameters are optimal for audio retrieval?
-2. Can we outperform brute-force search in terms of query-time, and if so by how much?
+3. Can we outperform brute-force search in terms of query-time, and if so by how much?
-3. How does the quality of nearest neighbours compare to brute-force search?
+4. How does the quality of nearest neighbours compare to brute-force search?

 For ease of explanation, our tool of choice in this tutorial will be [Python 3](https://www.python.org/download/releases/3.0/), however we should really code this in low-level C (with a Python wrapper perhaps) (future work!).